frida/frida-website/_i18n/en/_docs/stalker.md

 x29, sp` that we set the frame pointer to the current stack pointer.

 We can see the next instruction `mov x3, x30`, puts the value of the link register into x3.
-The first 8 arguments on AARCH64 are passed in the registers x0-x8.
+The first 8 arguments on AArch64 are passed in the registers x0-x7.
 So this is being put into the register used for the fourth argument.
-We then call (branch with link) the function `_gum_stalker_do_follow_me`.
-So we can see that we pass the first three arguments in x0-x2 untouched, so that `_gum_stalker_do_follow_me` receives the same values we were called with.
+We then call (branch with link) the function `_gum_stalker_do_follow_me()`.
+So we can see that we pass the first three arguments in x0-x2 untouched, so that `_gum_stalker_do_follow_me()` receives the same values we were called with.
 Finally, we can see after this function returns, we branch to the address we receive as its return value.
-(In AARCH64 the return value of a function is returned in x0).
+(In AArch64 the return value of a function is returned in x0).

 ```